The Ultimate Guide To Cleaning Your Outside Windows

-After using your squeegee to wipe away the soap suds, you will notice a build-up of water at the edges of your window; don’t panic.
+After using your squeegee to wipe away the suds, you will notice a water build-up along edges of your window; don’t panic.

-Simply grab a damp lint-free cloth (make sure you sufficiently wring it out) and wipe away any remaining water on the edges of your windows.
+Grab a damp rag (make sure you sufficiently wring it out) and wipe away any remaining water on the edges.

 The dampness in the cloth will make sure you leave no streaks behind.

-When the excess water has gone check your window for streaks and if you see a few, repeat the steps above.
+When the excess water is gone check your window for streaks.
+If you see a few, repeat the steps above.

-If your windows are streak free, dry your window sill with a cloth and stand back and rejoice at your supremely clean windows.
+If your windows are streak free, dry your window sill with a cloth.
+Finally, stand back and rejoice at your supremely clean windows.

-If you follow and put into practice this helpful guide, you will immediately notice two things.
+If you follow and put into practice this helpful ultimate guide, you will immediately notice two things.

 1: Your windows have never been as clean as they are now.

-2: You cleaned your windows in half your usual time and used half your usual effort.
+2: You cleaned your windows in half your usual time and it felt like second nature.